Libyan Arabic affixes in Siwi

 1 verbal derivational prefix

-Additionally, there are two plural morphemes which are each only attested with one native Siwi (Berber) stem, thus they are not counted here, especially because it can be expected that Souag’s (2010) detailed study would have uncovered further hybrid formations if they existed: lə‑CCaCəC, e.g. lŭgrazən ‘dogs’ (from agŭrzni ‘dog’) (Souag 2010: 90), lə‑kdew‑a ‘squashes’ (from lə‑kdew‑iyy‑at ‘squash’) (Souag 2010: 88).
+Additionally, there are two plural morphemes which are each only attested on one native Siwi (Berber) stem.
+Therefore, they are not counted here: it can be expected that Souag’s (2010) detailed study would have uncovered further hybrid formations if they existed: lə-CCaCəC, e.g. lŭgrazən ‘dogs’ (from agŭrzni ‘dog’) (Souag 2010:90), lə-kdew-a ‘squashes’ (from lə-kdew-iyy-at ‘squash’) (Souag 2010:88).